SpikeHD/userscripts/README.md

 ## quoraBrowser.js
 Allows you to browse multiple questions on Quora withough having that annoying popup.
 Simply appends `?share=1` to the end of the current URL

+## redirectPauser.js
+Trying to watch network activity just before a page redirects?
+Just want to pause the page on redirects just in case?
+Use this!